 The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-In addition for an interactive illustration of how the tests are to be applied see our interactive flowchart.
+For an interactive illustration of how the tests are to be applied, see our interactive flowchart.
 Alternatively, for a static pdf version, see the Flowchart ― De minimis tests.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login

 This guidance note provides an overview of the partial exemption de minimis rules.
 This note should be read in conjunction with the Partial exemption overview guidance note.
 If a business incurs an insignificant amount of input tax which is associated with exempt supplies (exempt input tax), it may